astral-sh/ruff/BREAKING_CHANGES.md

 - `venv`

 Previously, the `build` directory was excluded by default.
 However, the `build` directory tends to be a not un-popular directory name and excluding it by default caused confusion.
-Ruff now no longer excludes `build` by default except if it is excluded in your `.gitignore`.
+Ruff now no longer excludes `build` except if it is excluded by a `.gitignore` file or because it is listed in`extend-exclude`.
-If necessary, you can exclude `build` by adding it to `extend-exclude` in your `pyproject.toml` file.

 ## 0.1.9